Dr. Zaius: Television series

 Zaius appears in the 1974 Planet of the Apes television series as an orangutan who chases the human protagonists in an attempt to hide the existence of intelligent humans.
 Although depicted by a different actor than in the films, the costume is the same, and the character occasionally seems to make references to the events of the movies.
 However, the series does not call him "Doctor", and according to Critical Studies in Television "[i]t's not entirely clear what Zaius is in the TV series but he seems to be more of a government official".

 Reception

 A punk band from Anchorage, Alaska named Dr. Zaius, after the character, performed at the 1994 New Music Seminar.
 In 1996, The Simpsons episode "A Fish Called Selma" depicted an animated version of Dr. Zaius, voiced by Hank Azaria, as the subject of a song entitled "Dr. Zaius" (a parody of "Rock Me Amadeus").
-Starting in 2012, comedian Dana Gould began performing as a parody version of the character in live performances and later in a recorded talk show format.
+Starting in 2012, comedian Dana Gould began performing as a parody version of the character in live performances and later in a recorded talk show format entitled “Hanging With Doctor Z”.